Category Archives: Deaf

 6) “How do your hearing-aids work?”

-Do I look like a technician?
+No idea.
 All I know is; Microphone – delicate electronics – amplifier – earmould.
 There’s no magic.
 That really is all a hearing-aid is.
 And no, you cannot take it apart to find out.

 7) “Can you read their lips and tell me what they’re saying?” *pointing to someone fifty feet away*